roeger/icaps25.github.io/content/organisation/roles_and_guidelines.md

 sections: “Strengths”, “For Improvement” and “Recommendation”.

 8. Make a recommendation on whether to accept or reject the paper.
-Justify your recommendations based on the [ICAPS-25 conditions for acceptance](/organization/conditions_for_acceptance).
+Justify your recommendations based on the [ICAPS-25 conditions for acceptance](/organisation/conditions_for_acceptance).
 In other words, look at the conditions for acceptance and see if it matches the points you see in front of you.

 9. Edit your meta-review.
-The authors will read it if the paper is rejected in Phase 1, and it is meant to provide a roadmap for them to improve their paper, so it is good to take a kind, but objective tone.
+The authors will read it if the paper is rejected in Phase 1, and it is meant to provide a road-map for them to improve their paper, so it is good to take a kind, but objective tone.

 ### Guidelines specific to Phase 2